 This innovative approach includes the following pathways:

 - Drake or Windsor Pathway (Academic)

 - Shakespeare Pathway (Academic)

 - Branson Pathway (Academic/ Vocational)

 - Horticulture Pathway (Vocational)

 - Hearing Impaired Pathway (specific need driven)

 We run nurture groups for Years 7, 8 and 9, and we have introduced an Endeavour Pathway to offer a bespoke and flexible curriculum for a group of students who sit between our curriculum pathway approach and Edu-K8, our own ‘in house’ alternative provision, which aims to meet the needs of our most challenging students.
 These students do not always enter the main school, but the centre provides a personalised and bespoke curriculum designed to meet individual needs and is seen as a “beacon of excellence” across Hampshire.

 We have our own ‘Lucy’s Garden’ Horticulture Centre on site and this includes a market garden, egg laying chickens and a bike maintenance centre (‘Geared Up’).
-In addition to this, we have invested heavily in ICT, especially with our own suite of iMacs and iPads, to support literacy within the school.
+In addition to this, we have invested heavily in ICT, including state of the art Wi-Fi and a large number of Chrome books, to support literacy within the school.

 Ethos is essential to our educational philosophy and students are rewarded with cinema afternoons, falconry displays, ‘Party in the Park’ and our very own ‘Winter Wonderland’.
 A sense of fun and humour is vital!
 Our philosophy is simple – “more fun means better learning”.